 The next time people pester you about not applying to those Ivy League schools, you will be ready to teach them some great lessons about the importance of small, relatively unknown universities and all the opportunity they can offer.

-Find the right college or university for you on CollegeXpress with our College Search tool, and connect with the featured schools we talked about above:
+Find the right college or university for you on CollegeXpress with our College Search tool, and connect with the featured schools mentioned above: